Hangaroa River

-The Hangaroa River is a river in the Gisborne Region of New Zealand.
-Its source is the Huiarau Ranges in the Te Urewera National Park, and flows southeast to merge with the Ruakituri River near Te Reinga.
-The combined rivers form the Wairoa River, which flows south into Hawke Bay.
+The Hangaroa River is a river in the Gisborne and Wairoa districts of New Zealand.
+Its source is the Huiarau Ranges in Te Urewera and Waikareti North Conservation Area, and flows southeast to merge with the Ruakituri River near Te Reinga.
+After Te Reinga Falls, the Hangaroa River flows into a basin which is the start of the Wairoa River.
+The Wairoa River flows south into Hawke Bay.

 Fauna

 Rainbow trout populate the upper reaches.
 The upper river has a rock and stone bed, and flows through native bush with pools and short stretches of rapids.
 The lower river flows through farmland and contains brown trout.